Lepar Island

 Lepar (Indonesian: Pulau Lepar) is an island in Indonesia, located off the southeastern coast of Bangka.
-Administratively part of South Bangka in Bangka Belitung province, it is the third-largest island in the province after its much larger namesakes Bangka and Belitung, with an area of 169 square km.
-Lepar sits in the Gaspar Strait which separates the two larger islands.
+Administratively part of South Bangka in Bangka Belitung province, it is the third-largest island in the province after its much larger namesakes Bangka and Belitung, with an area of 172.31 square km.
+Lepar sits in the Gaspar Strait which separates the two larger islands of Bangka and Belitung.
 It stretches about 22 km east–west and 17 km north–south, with the towns of Tanjunglabu, Tanjungsangkar and Penutuk being the main population centers.
-It is governed as its own district of Lepar Pongok, which used to include a nearby, medium-sized island of Pongok until 2012 when it separated as its own district of Pongok Islands.
+It is governed as its own administrative district of Kecamatan Lepar, which used to include a nearby, medium-sized island of Pongok until 2012 when they two islands were separated so that each became its own district.

 Geography

 The island is largely flat with no prominent elevations, with the southeastern side having the steepest slopes.
 It is separated by Bangka by a strait known as the Lepar Strait.
 The island is surrounded by about a dozen tiny islands, some of which are uninhabited.
 Four small rivers flow in the island, named Pangku, Elang, Bunut and Bayan.